LouisCE/fandom-challenge/README.md

 This ensures that JSHint checks my code correctly while ignoring legitimate ES6 features and externally loaded libraries.

-Below are screenshots of the beginning of my validation for `questions.js`, `script.js` and `leaderboard.js`
+Below are three screenshots of the beginning of my validation for `questions.js`, `script.js` and `leaderboard.js`.
+All files were inserted together for validation.

 ![JavaScript Validation Results](assets/images/validation/questions.js.png)
 ![JavaScript Validation Results](assets/images/validation/script.js.png)